Dominique Vandamme: Biography

 Vandamme enlisted in the army in 1786 and rapidly rose through the ranks.
 At the outbreak of the French Revolutionary Wars in 1793 he was a Brigadier General.
 He served in this rank in the campaigns of 1794 in the Low Countries, 1795 on the Rhine and 1796 in Germany.
 He was court-martialled for looting and suspended.
-Reinstated, he fought at the First Battle of Stockach on 25 March 1799, but disagreement with General Jean Moreau led to his being sent to occupation duties in Holland and was involved in the Battle of Castricum.
+Reinstated, he fought at the First Battle of Stockach on 25 March 1799, but disagreement with General Jean Moreau led to his being sent to occupation duties in Holland and involvement in the Battle of Castricum.
 At the Battle of Austerlitz in 1805, he led his division, alongside Gen. St. Hilaire's, as part of Marshal Soult's IV Corps in the charge that captured the Pratzen Heights.
 For his leadership he was awarded the Grand Eagle of the Legion of Honour.

 In 1806-7 Vandamme's forces besieged Breslau, and after finally taking it he ordered the fortifications to be levelled.
 He was named Count of Unsebourg by Napoleon I after the Silesian campaign during the War of the Fourth Coalition.
 In the campaign of 1809, he led a small allied corps from Württemberg in the battles of Abensberg, Landshut, and Eckmühl.

+He took part in the 1812 invasion of Russia as the commander of the 8th corps under Jérôme Bonaparte.
+The worsening supply problems during the march and general privations of his soldiers made Vandamme send several letters of concern to both Napoleon and Jerome which were not received well by either.
+A few days after the capture of Grodno, Vandamme sent another letter of complaints to Jerome and asked to be relieved of his command unless steps were taken to improve conditions for both his, and other corps of the army.
+Jerome took him up on his offer and relieved Vandamme and assigned command of his corps to General Jean Victor Tharreau.
+Apparently Vandamme had not expected his offer to resign to be accepted and he sent letters of protest to both Napoleon and Jerome but to no avail.
+Vandamme was sent home to France by Louis-Alexandre Berthier.